abo3skr2019/DistSystem-Assignment2/Assignment1.md

 # Personal Background

-I have worked professionally in dev ops for a couple of years so Any Questions Related to it i'll answer from my expertise and compare it with the AI Answer
+I have worked professionally in DevOps for a couple of years so Any Questions Related to it i'll answer from my expertise and Then Get the AI Answer

 # Assignment 1